DynamicDev3000/growthplans/README.md

 ![Screen Shot 2022-02-15 at 9 07 41 PM](https://user-images.githubusercontent.com/88695862/154183221-fd551e09-c05f-4689-9a2a-f9ebc6a754b9.png)

 Unlock Trophies in your garden the more goals you complete.
+Unlocking new trophies will increase in difficulty as you complete more goals.
 ![Screen Shot 2022-02-15 at 9 07 52 PM](https://user-images.githubusercontent.com/88695862/154183242-cecdea27-641f-4f15-8e21-7545767d2a96.png)